jaclu/tmux-packet-loss/README.md

 ## Recent changes

-- Added @packet-loss_hist_separator to select separator
+- Added @packet-loss_hist_separator to select separator, and alert/crit colors to hist average if it is high
 - results are rounded to ints
 - Added historical average
 - Added @packet-loss_hook_idx in order to easily change it in case